Ra4kovi4/goit-react-hw-08-phonebook/README.md

 - Homepage

-- Contacts list page, where the functionality of adding, deleting and updating contacts is implemented.
+- Contact list page with the functionality to add, delete and update and filter your contacts